WHCC Youth Ministry

 Winterfest: This is a huge youth rally held annually in North Texas.
 We travel down for the weekend with many other youth groups and spend time worshiping, listening to great speakers, and spending time together!

 LTC: Leadership Training for Christ is a program used to help our teens grow in the gifts God has given them.
 We spend time from January to Easter preparing drama skits, puppet shows, Bible reading, song leading, etc. Then some travel down to Dallas, TX so that our kids can showcase their talent.
 This program is for 3rd - 12th graders.
-If you are interested, see Melissa Ortiz for more details.
+If you are interested, email the church office for more details.

 Servant Retreat: Open to all high school students, we are joined by a few other churches in Oklahoma and spend a weekend focused on God.
 We spend time worshiping, participating in some spiritual disciplines, listening to a speaker, and building bonds within all groups that attend.

 OverFlow Retreat: Very similar to the Servant Retreat but open only to middle schoolers.
 We worship, do a spiritual discipline, play games, and begin to build bonds with all youth groups that attend.

 VBS: Vacation Bible School is a week long event hosted by our Children’s Minister for those in grades pre-k - 5th.
 It is usually in the evenings from Monday through Friday but requires extensive planning and set up.
 Our youth group volunteers play an essential part in the success of the event.

 Zenith: Oklahoma Christian University in Edmond, Okla., hosts this summer camp open to all high schoolers.
 It is a week long and very similar to our retreats.

 Cornerstone: This is the Middle School camp offered by Oklahoma Christian University during the summer.
 It is a week long and is also very similar to our retreats.